marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-to-a-new-database.md

     ![SqlExpressConnectionCFN](../ef6/media/sqlexpressconnectioncfn.png)

+?

 We can now inspect the schema that Code First created.

 ![SchemaInitial](../ef6/media/schemainitial.png)

 DbContext worked out what classes to include in the model by looking at the DbSet properties that we defined.
-It then uses the default set of Code First conventions to determine table and column names, determine data types, find primary keys, etc. Later in this walkthrough we’ll look at how you can override these conventions.
+It then uses the default set of Code First conventions to determine table and column names, determine data types, find primary keys, etc. Later in this walkthrough we?ll look at how you can override these conventions.

+?

 ## 5. Dealing with Model Changes

-Now it’s time to make some changes to our model, when we make these changes we also need to update the database schema.
+Now it?s time to make some changes to our model, when we make these changes we also need to update the database schema.
 To do this we are going to use a feature called Code First Migrations, or Migrations for short.

 Migrations allows us to have an ordered set of steps that describe how to upgrade (and downgrade) our database schema.
-Each of these steps, known as a migration, contains some code that describes the changes to be applied.
+Each of these steps, known as a migration, contains some code that describes the changes to be applied.?

 The first step is to enable Code First Migrations for our BloggingContext.

 -   **Tools -&gt; Library Package Manager -&gt; Package Manager Console**
 -   Run the **Enable-Migrations** command in Package Manager Console
 -   A new Migrations folder has been added to our project that contains two items:
-    -   **Configuration.cs** – This file contains the settings that Migrations will use for migrating BloggingContext.
-We don’t need to change anything for this walkthrough, but here is where you can specify seed data, register providers for other databases, changes the namespace that migrations are generated in etc.
+    -   **Configuration.cs** ?
+This file contains the settings that Migrations will use for migrating BloggingContext.
+We don?t need to change anything for this walkthrough, but here is where you can specify seed data, register providers for other databases, changes the namespace that migrations are generated in etc.
-    -   **&lt;timestamp&gt;\_InitialCreate.cs** – This is your first migration, it represents the changes that have already been applied to the database to take it from being an empty database to one that includes the Blogs and Posts tables.
+    -   **&lt;timestamp&gt;\_InitialCreate.cs** ?
+This is your first migration, it represents the changes that have already been applied to the database to take it from being an empty database to one that includes the Blogs and Posts tables.
 Although we let Code First automatically create these tables for us, now that we have opted in to Migrations they have been converted into a Migration.
 Code First has also recorded in our local database that this Migration has already been applied.
 The timestamp on the filename is used for ordering purposes.

-    Now let’s make a change to our model, add a Url property to the Blog class:
+    Now let?s make a change to our model, add a Url property to the Blog class:

 ```
 public class Blog